genofossas/red-sox-warning-system/README.md

 2. `RECIPIENT`: The phone number you're going to be sending the text to.
 3. `TEXTBELT_API_KEY`: The key you'll be providing to the textbelt API.
 You'll need to modify how the code handles this manually for self-hosted instances.

 From there you can schedule your cronjob to run it however many times you want.
-I have it run at 7am local time every day because that's before I get up.
+I have it run at 7am local time every day.

+To run the code in cron:
+1. Set up a python virtual environment: `python3 -m venv /path/to/proj/root/venv`
+   - Activate the environment: `source /path/to/proj/root/venv/bin/activate`
+   - Install dependencies: `pip install -r requirements.txt`
+   - Exit the venv: `deactivate`
+2. Add the following into your crontab (in the scripts field): `/path/to/proj/root/venv/bin/python /path/to/proj/root/red-sox-ward.py`